nandi95/vue-toastify/README.md

 ***
 Only `this.$vToastify.error()` is capable to handle the error response.

-Every call notification method returns a unique id associated to your notification object.
+**Every notification method returns a unique id associated to your notification object.**

-**Additional methods**
+Additional methods
 -
 **The notification supports multiple modes**